hawk/lux/doc/cmd_line_opts.md

 Starts the graphical tool [Reltool][] which enables inspection of internal Lux application dependencies.
 It is disabled in the standalone installation.

+**--xref**
+Perform cross reference checks of Lux itsel in order to find calls to undefined functions.

 **--install \[InstallDir\]**
 See [installation](#../INSTALL).
 Installs the application as a